 - Great carrying case

-How to Choose a Great Drill Bit for Stainless Steel
+How to Choose the Best Drill Bit for Hardened Stainless Steel and Metal

-When looking for drill bits for stainless steel consider if it is versatile to drill on all materials.
+When looking for drill bits for metal and stainless steel bolt consider if it is versatile to drill on all materials.
 A great drill bit should drill on wood, plastic, aluminum and iron.
 Ideally, it should be able to perform well on soft surfaces as well as tough surfaces.

 The shank design allows the drill bit to operate at a high speed without slipping from the chunk.
 If the shank is round then it would come off at high speeds.
 The shank design connects tightly on the drilling machine making the drill bit firm when you’re drilling.